Journal of Research on Educational Effectiveness

 We welcome manuscripts in the following categories:

-• Evaluation
+- Evaluation

-• Methodology
+- Methodology

-The Methodology section publishes work aimed at improving applied research on educational effectiveness.
-This work often advances (or advances our understanding of) the theoretical and technical features of research design, data analysis, data modeling, and measurement.
+The Methodology section publishes research aimed at improving applied research on educational effectiveness.
+This research often advances (or advances our understanding of) the theoretical and technical features of research design, data analysis, data modeling, meta-analysis, and measurement.
 We prefer work that directly contributes to the improvement of evaluations of programs, policies, or practices.
 We will consider work that deals with the statistical properties of measurement in so far as it relates to policy evaluation.
-Applications and case studies that demonstrate cutting-edge methods in educational contexts are welcome, as are brief “best practice” guides.
+Applications and case studies that demonstrate cutting-edge methods in educational contexts are welcome, as are brief "best practice" guides.

 Publishing in JREE